 One of the more common areas of confusion newcomers to containers run into is understanding the difference between a container and a virtual machine.

-In this blog i will try to explain the differences in the technical architecture, and why one is not a direct replacement of the other.
-Note that this information applies regardless of the orchestrator you may decide to use (Docker or Kubernetes), as its more about the foundational differences between a VM and a Container.
+In this blog, I will try to explain the differences in the technical architecture, and why one is not a direct replacement for the other.
+Note that this information applies regardless of the orchestrator you may decide to use (Docker or Kubernetes), as it's more about the foundational differences between a VM and a Container.

 But what are the actual differences?

 1) Containers are not statically assigned hardware resources, which means you don't need to think about how many CPUs, RAM, Disk your application needs to be physically assigned.
 In a VM, you need to decide up front, is this a VM with 1,2,4 + CPUs, does it need 1,2,4,8,16+ GB of RAM, do i need 100GB or more disk? and once you deploy your app, to upsize or downsize takes a bit of a manual process (how hard/easy depends on your hypervisor / cloud provider).
 Containers, by default, have access to ALL of the resources of the VM (host) they are running upon.
 Sure, you can apply a resource limit, but thats just a software constraint, and requires no downtime.

 2) Containers are just a SINGLE process.
 A container cannot (natively) contain both your front-end application AND your backend DB, unless you knowingly set it up to run this way.
 Containers also do not run background tasks (such as CRON).
 When you build your container image, you specifiy the command (CMD) that the container will run as its PID1 (primary process).
 As you can see from the MYSQL container image below, the command assigned to PID1 is mysqld